caahp/caahp/README.md

 🙋🏻‍♀️ About me
 - 👩🏻‍🎓 Studying Computer Engineering at Universidade do Estado do Amazonas (UEA)
 - 🔭 Working in the research and development sector at Ludus Lab
-- 🌱 Currently learning Javascript, Python, React, Java, HTML5 and CSS
+- 🌱 Mastering in Javascript, Node, Python, React, Angular, Java
+- ☁️ Deepening my knowledge in Cloud Computing with solutions using AWS
 - 🖥️ Looking to learn new technologies and help the programming community
 - 😄 Open to collaborate on projects